quanghoang33/Gen-7/Homework/Le_Trong/src/lesson_06/solid.md

     }
 }
 ```
-You added an `PaymentGateway` enum and modifed `PaymentProcessor.process()` again.

-The key point here is that every times new payment gateway is introduced you need to modify the exisiting code risking break it.
+As you can see, every time a new payment gateway is introduced, you need to modify the existing code, which can risk breaking it.

-Lets refactor the code by applying OCP.
-First, we will rollback the system to support only PayPal.
+Now, let's refactor the code by applying OCP.
+First, we will revert the system to support only PayPal.
 ```rust
 trait PaymentProcessor {
     fn process(amount: f32) -> bool